sematext/docs/docs/logs/faq.md

 **Why can't I draw charts (dashboards) using a given field?**

-By default all string values sent to Logs Management App are analyzed.
+By default all string values sent to Logs App are analyzed.
 For each analyzed fields we also create .raw field which is not analyzed.
 If you want to use string field for drawing charts you should either use .raw field or change index templates to use not_analyzed type